bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 ## Getting Ready

-Before we get started, here's what you need to know about what we'll be doing in the next `n` minutes.
+Before we get started, here's what you need to know about what we'll be doing in the next few minutes.

 We will start by looking for a new weather API.
-It could be any weather api as long as it provides the information you need and of course, a reasonable request rate.
+It could be any weather API as long as it provides the information you need and of course, a reasonable request rate.

 Next, we will change to the skin's API endpoint and apply a new regex to it.
 (Don't worry, I'll guide you through it)